-For purposes of this subsection (b), subject to agreement on an alternative definition reached by the joint committee described in subsection (c) of this Section, a teacher's performance evaluation rating means the overall performance evaluation rating resulting from an annual or biennial performance evaluation conducted pursuant to Article 24A of by the school district or joint agreement Code determining the sequence of dismissal, not including any performance evaluation conducted during or at the end of a remediation period.
+For purposes of this subsection (b), subject to agreement on an alternative definition reached by the joint committee described in subsection (c) of this Section, a teacher's performance evaluation rating means the overall performance evaluation rating resulting from an annual or biennial performance evaluation conducted pursuant to Article 24A of this Code by the school district or joint agreement determining the sequence of dismissal, not including any performance evaluation conducted during or at the end of a remediation period.
 No more than one evaluation rating each school term shall be one of the evaluation ratings used for the purpose of determining the sequence of dismissal.
 Except as otherwise provided in this subsection for any performance evaluations conducted during or at the end of a remediation period, if multiple performance evaluations are conducted in a school term, only the rating from the last evaluation conducted prior to establishing the sequence of honorable dismissal list in such school term shall be the one evaluation rating from that school term used for the purpose of determining the sequence of dismissal.
 Averaging ratings from multiple evaluations is not permitted unless otherwise agreed to in a collective bargaining agreement or contract between the board and a professional faculty members' organization.
 The preceding 3 sentences are not a legislative declaration that existing law does or does not already require that only one performance evaluation each school term shall be used for the purpose of determining the sequence of dismissal.
 For performance evaluation ratings determined prior to September 1, 2012, any school district or joint agreement with a performance evaluation rating system that does not use either of the rating category systems specified in subsection (d) of Section 24A-5 of this Code for all teachers must establish a basis for assigning each teacher a rating that complies with subsection (d) of Section 24A-5 of this Code for all of the performance evaluation ratings that are to be used to determine the sequence of dismissal.
 A teacher's grouping and ranking on a sequence of honorable dismissal shall be deemed a part of the teacher's performance evaluation, and that information shall be disclosed to the exclusive bargaining representative as part of a sequence of honorable dismissal list, notwithstanding any laws prohibiting disclosure of such information.
-A performance evaluation rating may be used to determine the sequence of dismissal, notwithstanding the 1 2 pendency of any grievance resolution or arbitration procedures 3 relating to the performance evaluation.
-If a teacher has received at least one performance evaluation rating conducted 5 by the school district or joint agreement determining the sequence of dismissal and a subsequent performance evaluation 6 7 is not conducted in any school year in which such evaluation is required to be conducted under Section 24A-5 of this Code, the 8 9 teacher's performance evaluation rating for that school year 10 for purposes of determining the sequence of dismissal is 11 deemed Proficient, except that, during any time in which the 12 Governor has declared a disaster due to a public health 13 emergency pursuant to Section 7 of the Illinois Emergency Management Agency Act, this default to Proficient does not 14 15 apply to any teacher who has entered into contractual 16 continued service and who was deemed Excellent on his or her 17 most recent evaluation.
-During any time in which the Governor has declared a disaster due to a public health emergency 18 19 pursuant to Section 7 of the Illinois Emergency Management 20 Agency Act and unless the school board and any exclusive 21 bargaining representative have completed the performance 22 rating for teachers or have mutually agreed to an alternate 23 performance rating, any teacher who has entered 24 contractual continued service, whose most recent evaluation 25 was deemed Excellent, and whose performance evaluation is not 26 conducted when the evaluation is required to be conducted
+A performance evaluation rating may be used to determine the sequence of dismissal, notwithstanding the pendency of any grievance resolution or arbitration procedures relating to the performance evaluation.
+If a teacher has received at least one performance evaluation rating conducted by the school district or joint agreement determining the sequence of dismissal and a subsequent performance evaluation is not conducted in any school year in which such evaluation is required to be conducted under Section 24A-5 of this Code, the teacher's performance evaluation rating for that school year for purposes of determining the sequence of dismissal is deemed Proficient.
+If a performance evaluation rating is nullified as the result of an arbitration, administrative agency, or court determination, then the school district or joint agreement is deemed to have conducted a performance evaluation for that school year, but the performance evaluation rating may not be used in determining the sequence of dismissal.